RealWagmi/anon-integration-guide/projects/beets-lst/README.md

     - "Unstake 100 stS from @beets-lst"
     - "Unstake all of my stS from @beets-lst"
     - "Withdraw all of my stS from @beets-lst"
+    - "How much is worth 1 stS in @beets-lst?"
+    - "How much is worth 1 S in @beets-lst?"

 2. Information Queries
     - "Get my stS balance in @beets-lst"